SUPERCILEX/version-orchestrator/README.md

 ## How does it work?

-Version Master looks at your Git history to compute a version code and name for your app.
+Version Orchestrator looks at your Git history to compute a version code and name for your app.

 ### Version codes